ansys/pyansys-dev-guide/doc/source/overview/index.rst

 Overview
 ########

-Through the PyAnsys project, Ansys provides Python libraries that expose Ansys technologies to the Python ecosystem.
-These libraries are more than reusable scripts.
-They are clear, concise, and maintainable APIs and interfaces.
-Their useful functions, classes, and plugins eliminate the need to write scripts interfacing with low level APIs, allowing you to now interact with the product or service at a high level in an object-orientated manner.
+The PyAnsys project exposes Ansys technologies via libraries in the Python ecosystem.
+Each library provides clear, concise, and maintainable APIs.
+Useful Pythonic functions, classes, and plugins allow users to interact with targeted products and services in a high-level, object-orientated approach.

+The PyAnsys ecosystem refines the :doc:`component-level interaction with Ansys solvers and tools <componentization>`, and eliminates the inconsistent and restrictive scripting environments found within product installations.

-These libraries play a vital role in:
+These component libraries play a vital role in:

 - Application automation
 - Machine learning